Beliavsky/Burkardt-Fortran-90/README.md

 [disk01_integrals](https://people.math.sc.edu/Burkardt/f_src/disk01_integrals/disk01_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit disk in 2d.

-hyperball_integrals() returns the exact value of the integral of any monomial over the interior of the unit hyperball in m dimensions.
+[hyperball_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/hyperball_integrals/hyperball_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit hyperball in m dimensions.

-hypercube_integrals() returns the exact value of the integral of any monomial over the interior of the unit hypercube in m dimensions.
+[hypercube_integrals](https://people.math.sc.edu/Burkardt/f_src/hypercube_integrals/hypercube_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit hypercube in m dimensions.

-hypersphere_integrals() returns the exact value of the integral of any monomial over the surface of the unit hypersphere in m dimensions.
+[hypersphere_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/hypersphere_integrals/hypersphere_integrals.html) returns the exact value of the integral of any monomial over the surface of the unit hypersphere in m dimensions.

-line_integrals() returns the exact value of the integral of any monomial over the length of the unit line in 1d.

 [nintlib](https://people.sc.fsu.edu/~jburkardt/f_src/nintlib/nintlib.html) estimates integrals over multi-dimensional regions.

-polygon_integrals() returns the exact value of the integral of any monomial over the interior of a polygon in 2d.
+[polygon_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/polygon_integrals/polygon_integrals.html) returns the exact value of the integral of any monomial over the interior of a polygon in 2d.

 [pyramid_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/pyramid_felippa_rule/pyramid_felippa_rule.html) returns Felippa quadrature rules over the interior of the unit pyramid in 3D.